aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/djvu/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from DJVU(Graphics Format) images using Aspose.Imaging for Java" %}}
-You can programmaticaly convert from DJVU format to other available formats using Aspose.Imaging for Java.
+<p align=justify>You can programmaticaly convert from DJVU format to other available formats using
+Aspose.Imaging for Java.
 DjVu, pronounced as “déjà vu”, is a graphics file format intended for scanned documents and books especially those which contain the combination of text, drawings, images and photographs.
 It was developed by AT&T Labs.
 It uses multiple techniques like image layer separation of text and background images, progressive loading, arithmetic coding and lossy compression for bitonal images.
-Since DJVU file can contain compressed yet high-quality colour images, photographs, text, and drawings and can be saved in less space therefore, it's used on web as eBooks, manuals, newspapers, ancient documents, etc.
+Since DJVU file can contain compressed yet high-quality colour images, photographs, text, and drawings and can be saved in less space therefore, it's used on web as eBooks, manuals, newspapers, ancient documents, etc.</p>
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}